ceremcem/signal/README.md

 # Description

-This is the one of the core libraries used in [ScadaJS](https://github.com/aktos-io/scada.js) for managing events, timeouts and flow branches.
+This is one of the core libraries used in [ScadaJS](https://github.com/aktos-io/scada.js) for managing events, timeouts and signalling between flow branches.

 In a process flow, a condition may need to `.wait` for an external signal from another function's callback, from another process or from another network device.